Identifying the Impact of EVAS on Contractors

 - Produce schedule driven time phased cost estimate or budget data that matches your resource loaded schedule activity start and finish dates.
-BOEMax and EVMax schedule integration utilities prevent the common disconnect where the time phased budget or estimate to complete data does not align with the schedule activities, another EVAS test metric.
+BOEMax proposal software and EVMax schedule integration utilities prevent the common disconnect where the time phased budget or estimate to complete data does not align with the schedule activities, another EVAS test metric.

 - Use the schedule status as the basis for the earned value claimed in your cost tool.
 You can demonstrate work progress aligns with the work package earned value calculations.
 This prevents another issue EVAS checks for: instances where the work packages in the integrated master schedule earned value percent complete does not match earned value percent complete in the cost tool.

 - Produce a variety of electronic deliverables.
 EVMax can produce the current IPMR UN/CEFACT XML deliverables for the EVM CR as well the JSON encoded deliverables required for IPMR Revision B. For any on demand data exports for DCMA, you can produce a variety of pivot tables and Excel extracts from the source data.
 Because the work authorization and baseline change request documentation are part of the EVMax database, you can easily produce artifacts DCMA may request from you.

 - Produce standard or user defined data validation reports to match project unique requirements.
 You may want to focus on different data quality and performance metrics depending on the type of work or project priorities.